Sophia Fredskild

-Sophia Fredskilde Othman-Andersen (born October 5, 1998), known professionally as Sophia Fredskild is a mixed Danish-Malaysian singer-songwriter and composer, best known for her musical work in the Pop-Ballad and Pop-Electronic genre with the singles "In Another Lifetime", "No Limit", and "Heartbreaks Not Gonna Break Me".
+Sophia Fredskilde Othman-Andersen (born 5 October 1998), known professionally as Sophia Fredskild is a mixed Danish-Malaysian singer-songwriter and composer, best known for her 'Intergalactic Love Story' project in the Pop genre with singles "Pluto", "Big Bang", "Interstellar" and "Dark Matter".

 Early life

-Sophia Fredskild was born on October 5, 1998, in Copenhagen, Denmark to a Danish mother and a Malaysian father.
+Sophia Fredskild was born on 5 October 1998, in Copenhagen, Denmark to a Danish mother and a Malaysian father.
 In 2000, Fredskild and her family relocated to Kuala Lumpur, Malaysia, where she primarily grew up.

 At the age of 10, Sophia knew she wanted to be a singer and later wrote her first song at age 13.

 During her school years she joined the choir and took part in talent shows, later getting involved in theatre and musical productions outside of school including Bites Of Delights (Rhythm in Bronze), Seussical Jr The Musical (Enfiniti Academy) and Sinbad the Musical (KLPac).

 After she completed her high school education in 2015, Fredskild pursued her singing and songwriting career full-time.